Biden looks to win over Pacific Island leaders at summit

 The United States and Britain are among countries concerned that a new security pact with Beijing could lead to a Chinese naval base being constructed less than 1,200 miles (2,000 kilometers) off Australia’s northeast coast.

-Darshana Baruah, a senior fellow at the Carnegie Endowment for International Peace, said that Beijing has proved to be more present in the region in the last decades.
+Darshana Baruah, a senior fellow at the Carnegie Endowment for International Peace, said Beijing has been more present in the region in the last decades.

 “The first questions from the islands to the United States are, ‘Is this going to last beyond the current tense cycle?
 Are you going to keep showing up,?’”
 Baruah said.
 “The second question is, ‘What kind of messaging is this sending across the Indo-Pacific?
 Are you mistakenly giving the impression that if you want Washington’s attention you must grab Beijing’s purse?’”